It was very common a few years ago for Estate Agents and Auctioneers in Ireland to charge between 1% and 2.5% commission on the sale of a house.

-More here on Legal Fees When Buying a House in Ireland
+More details here on Legal and Other Fees When Buying a House in Ireland

 Before your house can even be put on the market, you will also need a Building Energy Rating Certificate (BER) which will cost between €150 – €300 .

-Tip: If you are selling property in Ireland and moving abroad – OR moving to Ireland from another country and buying property, you should take a look at our page on getting the Best Exchange Rates – it could save you several hundreds of Euros.
-Don’t do the currency transfer through your bank.
+Tip: If you are selling property in Ireland and moving abroad – OR moving to Ireland from another country and buying property, you should take a look at our page on getting the Best Money Transfer Exchange Rates .
+You could save l hundreds of Euros by not doing the currency transfer through your bank.